 Day 4 – Loch Lomond, Santa Cruz

-Loch Lomond is a hidden gem in the Santa Cruz mountains about 45 minutes from the centre of Santa Cruz.
-We spent about 3 hours walking round, but you can also hire boats to take out onto the Loch.
+Loch Lomond is a hidden gem in the Santa Cruz mountains, about 45 minutes from the centre of Santa Cruz.
+We spent about 3 hours walking around, but you can also hire boats to take out onto the Loch.
 The recreation area is full of towering redwoods and is just beautiful.

 Santa Cruz itself feels very cool, vibrant and young, there are lots of little shops, coffee shops and restaurants.